 If you are thinking about the future and planning for it financially, you may realize there is a lot to learn about your options.
 Having a will in place may not meet your goals for providing for your loved ones and protecting your wealth.
 Therefore, you may be considering adding a trust to your estate plan.
-A trust can offer certain benefits a will cannot, but you may not know that you have two distinct choices when it comes to the type of trust you want to establish.
+A trust can offer certain benefits a will cannot, but you may not know that you have two distinct choices when it comes to the type of trust you want to establish, revocable or irrevocable.

 A trust is an important estate planning tool into which you can fund your assets to protect them from certain negative ramifications.
 A trust can either be revocable or irrevocable, and choosing which form to use can be a complex decision.
 Each type of trust has its unique benefits, and each comes with disadvantages it is wise to consider carefully.